asweigart/pydidyoumean/README.md

       pydidyoumean.printSuggestion(CMD_NAME, LIST_OF_ALL_CMDS) # if no suggested command is found, this prints nothing
       # prints out "Did you mean %s?\n" % (SUGGESTED_CMD)

 There are several other functions and optional parameters for customizing the message or getting the recommendations.
+Docs coming soon.